mwdocter/TeachBook/book/EI_manuals/1B_output_function_generator_STUDENT.md

 - 10 min compare&conclude                    : with group of 4 (per table)

-# Experiment 1B: Use a function generator to vary the voltage on the load resistance
+# Experiment 1B: Function Generator
+(Use a function generator to vary the voltage on the load resistance)

 ><font color='blue'>Learning goal:</font>
 Understand how to connect the function generator, use the proper settings, and measure quantities such as the voltage.